cosmos72/stmx/README.md

   will write there, and just `(retry)` if no appropriate values are there yet.

-- `ORELSE` is a macro to combine two transactions as alternatives: if the first retries, the second will be executed and so on, until one transaction either commits (returns normally) or rollbacks (signals an error or condition).
+- `ORELSE` is a macro to combine two or more transactions as alternatives: if the first retries or is invalid, the second will be executed and so on, until one transaction either commits (returns normally) or rollbacks (signals an error or condition).

-- `TRY` is the n-ary version of `ORELSE`: it combines two *or more* transactions as alternatives

 - `NONBLOCKING` is an utility macro based on `ORELSE` to convert a blocking transaction into another that returns NIL instead of blocking